LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 This way the inode is a well-defined size, but still contains room for dynamic sizing.
 How many pointers and indirection exists depends on the file system.
 Typically, there are 12 direct blocks with 1 pointer each for the different levels of indirection.
-Although
-How many pointers there are per indirection table also depends on the block size.
+Although, how many pointers there are per indirection table also depends on the block size.
 For a 64-bit system (8 byte pointers) and a block size of 512 bytes it would mean a single table could hold 64 pointers.
 This helps keep the inodes a fixed reliable size while having the benefits of maintaining larger files.
 Once file sizes go past direct blocks the data is instead stored in tables containing pointers.